 My label could potentially eliminate a lot of miscommunication between the front and back of the house.
-When an item is listed as 8SAFE, you'll get the guarantee of knowing that it's made allergy-free every time, drastically reducing the margin of error.
-My dream is to be able to walk into a restaurant, order off the menu stress-free, and enjoy my meal like everyone else.
+When an item is listed as 8SAFE, you'd get the guarantee of knowing that it's made allergy-free every time, drastically reducing the margin of error.

 But until that day comes, why not try this burger by the Feisty Kitchen instead.
 To make it 8SAFE be sure to leave out the optional egg, but it is otherwise allergy free.
-The FlavorGod spices and Farmhouse Culture smoked Jalepeno Kraut are both 8SAFE, and you should have no problem finding diced green chilis and guacamole that's allergy free as well.
+The FlavorGod spices and Farmhouse Culture smoked Jalepeno Kraut are both 8SAFE, and you should have no problem finding diced green chilis and guacamole that's gluten & allergen free as well.
 Enjoy!

 *This recipe can easily be made 8SAFE if you follow the original recipe and only use processed ingredients that are free of gluten & the top eight food allergens.